-The service will be live-streamed to our Facebook page https://www.facebook.com/StMarysMoseley.
+The service will also be live-streamed to our Facebook page https://www.facebook.com/StMarysMoseley.

 The live video will also appear on the homepage of the Benefice website www.moseleychurch.org.uk shortly before 10am.
 If the video does not appear at 10am, please refresh your page.